-Our next step was to develop the factors identified in the literature review with the experiences of 13 recognised leaders of the high-tech community.
-We wanted to ensure that we had covered all relevant topics and that we had fully understood the role of the factors identified.
-Our respondents made a number of observations which we captured and operationalised in the final survey instrument.
+The empirical study started with interviews of 14 recognised leaders of the high-tech community.
+The respondents made a number of observations that we captured to supplement the main issues revealed during the literature review and include in the final survey instrument.
 These are paraphrased below:

-- 1. Strategy was emphasised as driving the course of the organization.
-Thus the business plan has to be clear and based on realistic market needs.
-A major fault in many startups is a focus on technology. - 2.
+- 1. Strategy was emphasized as navigating the organisation.
+The business plan has to be clear and based on realistic market needs.
+A major fault in many start-ups is a focus on technology. - 2.
 Core Team expertise, diversified knowledge and harmony are essential for success.
-Many angels and VCs highlighted the assessment of the core team in investment decision making.
-Very often start-ups are founded by young people who themselves lack management skills and experience but don't hire suitable managers.
-This creates difficulties in both R&D and marketing processes.
-At certain stages, consultants can be useful where the start-up has a lack of expertise. - 3.
-Personnel should be selected very carefully, because of the organisation's size; almost every employee has a major effect on the accomplishments of the start-up. - 4.
-The "Bubble" period created a surplus of "hot" venture capital funds which had to be invested urgently, creating a shortage of professionalism amongst the investors.
-Thus investors, who were directors, often lacked the competence to assist the start-up. - 5.
-Most start-ups stem from engineers and scientists who often believe, erroneously, that a good product will sell.
-Marketing is not always seen as a profession and founders, inexperienced in marketing, may take on the role.
-Marketing departments are established very late (often too late) and are frequently treated as an area for making savings.
-There is a strong need to treat marketing as a critical field.
-The best professionals should know the market; select the correct market niche, and continuously update the marketing strategy.
-Products that need to educate the market should be avoided because this is a lengthy and resource demanding process.
-Marketers should be close to customers, understand their needs and implement their feedback.
+Very often start-ups are founded by young people who themselves lack management skills and experience but hesitate to hire suitable managers.
+At certain stages, where the start-up encounters gaps or lacks expertise, consultants can be useful. - 3.
+Personnel should be selected very carefully.
+Almost every employee has a major effect on the accomplishments of the start-up. - 4.
+The "bubble" period created "hot" funds that had to be invested urgently.
+Investors who were directors often lacked the competence to assist the start-up.

-- 6. The product should provide a complete solution (if not sold to OEM) and has to meet real needs and provide good quality.
-A product that can be easily adapted to different needs (reflecting geographical, climate or cultural differences) is a big advantage.
-A focus on a product or product family is critical to avoid wasting resources. - R&D should take advantage of the unique technologies existing in Israel and the skilled workforce available in the market.
-Communication between R&D and marketing should be monitored and fostered. - 8.
-Strategic alliances with key customers, other companies or marketing organizations are often the key for success.
-They can assist in R&D and can bring the complete solution to the market in the right time and with the appropriate means.
-Securing alliances or cooperation at an early stage is a major benefit for a young venture. - 9.
-Funding has to be timed correctly, especially because of the variability of availability, caused by fluctuations in the local and global economy. - 10.
-Investors do not always add value.
-Instead of assisting in strategy, direction and opening the markets, they can become an obstacle.
+- 5. Most start-ups stem from engineers and scientists who often believe, erroneously, that a good product will sell.
+Marketing is not always seen as a profession and marketing departments are established very late (often too late).
+The "professionals" should know the market; select the correct market niche, and continuously update the marketing strategy.
+Products that require market education should be avoided because of the lengthy and resource demanding process.
+Customer's needs should be well understood and their feedback implemented. - 6.
+The product should provide a complete solution (if not sold to OEM) and has to meet real needs and provide good quality.
+Easy adaptation to different needs (markets and applications) is a big advantage. - 7.
+R&D should take advantage of the unique technologies existing in Israel and the skilled workforce available in the market. - 8.
+Strategic alliances with key customers, other companies or marketing organisations are often the key to success. - 9.
+Funding has to be timed correctly, because of fluctuations in the economy. - 10.
+Investors do not always add value, sometimes they become an obstacle.